Hugh Campbell (New Zealand politician)

 Hugh McLean Campbell (21 March 1875 – 22 May 1951), sometimes known as HM Campbell, was a Reform Party Member of Parliament in New Zealand.

 Biography

 Campbell was born in Te Aute near Pukehou in the Hawke's Bay.
-His father, Hugh Campbell, was a sheep farmer in Australia, then in Wanaka, and finally in Poukawa south of Hastings.
+His father, Hugh Campbell, was a sheep farmer in Australia, then in Wānaka, and finally in Poukawa south of Hastings.
 His mother, Margaret Gardiner, died when he was only three years old.
 He was brought up by his elder sister, Catherine, and Mary Williams, the wife of their neighbour, the missionary Samuel Williams.

 On 31 January 1900, he married Mildred Rachel Ralston at Carnarvon in the Manawatu.
 They had three sons and one daughter.